sbhnet/kubernetes-install-via-kubeadm/README.md

 serviceaccount/calico-kube-controllers created
 ```

-## Step 5 - Configure The Worker NOdes
+## Step 5 - Configure The Worker Nodes

 We will now add the worker nodes to the cluster.
 The following must be done on each worker node.
 Be sure to use *your* tokens.
 You should have copy-pasted and saved this from the output from the `kubeadm init` command